 Reaction involving O – H bond cleavage

 Acidity of Alcohols: Reactions with active metals

-The basicity of alcohols is observed in above examples where hydroxyl group was protonated in the presence of strong acid.
-At the same time, alcohols can be acidic in nature as their pKa are close to water.
+The basicity of alcohols is observed in the above examples where the hydroxyl group was protonated in the presence of strong acid.
+At the same time, alcohols can be acidic in nature as their pKa is close to water.
 Hydrogen is bonded to electronegative oxygen and thus O – H bond is polarized.
 This may facilitate the separation of proton and electronegative oxygen can accommodate the remaining electrons.
 However, important to remember, the acidity of alcohols greatly varies with their chemical structure.
 The alkyl group influences the acidic behavior.
 For example, primary alcohol is slightly more acidic than secondary alcohols which in turn are more acidic than tertiary alcohols.

 The acidic nature of alcohol is demonstrated by its reaction with metals to liberate hydrogen gas.

-In this reaction, first the acid is protonated that subsequently drives nucleophilic attack from methyl alcohol at carbonyl center.
+In this reaction, first, the acid is protonated that subsequently drives nucleophilic attack from methyl alcohol at carbonyl center.
 This forms a tetrahedral intermediate of nucleophilic addition.
-Later on protonation at hydroxyl oxygen eliminates water and thus forms ester.
+Later on, protonation at hydroxyl oxygen eliminates water and thus forms ester.

 Oxidation of alcohols